git-moss/DrivenByMoss-Documentation/Ableton/Ableton-Push.md

     * Other buttons behave as above.

 6. **Device** - Press "Device" to enter
     * Buttons of 1st row select the device or the parameter banks.
-Use in combibation with the Delete button to delete a device.
+Use in combination with the Delete button to delete a device.
     * 1st button on 2nd row in device modes dis-/enables device (button above display on Push 2/3).
     * 7th button on 2nd row in device modes displays VST window or pop-out window of specific Bitwig devices (button above display on Push 2/3).
     * 8th button on 2nd row in device modes moves up to tracks.